 Malik Bendjelloul spent years making short docs for Swedish TV before a backpacking trip across Africa led him to the amazing story of Rodriguez.

 I first met Malik Bendjelloul at a little concert that Rodriguez performed at a Hollywood cabaret back in January.
-If someone hadn't introduced the two of us, I would have assumed that the unassuming 35-year-old Swede was just another young fan of the 70-year-old Mexican-American singer.
-Although he displayed great promise in America, he flamed out in the early seventies.
-In Apartheid-era South Africa, however, bootleg copies of his two albums made him into as big a rock star as any.
-The remarkable story of his South African fans' search for him and his discovery that he had a huge fan-base in South Africa was captured in Searching for Sugar Man, a film that became a critical and commercial triumph and is now nominated for the best documentary feature Oscar.
-It was directed by none other than Bendjelloul, with whom I subsequently met up for this interview.
+If someone hadn't introduced the two of us, I would have assumed that the unassuming 35-year-old Swede was just another young fan of the 70-year-old Mexican-American singer who is the subject of Searching for Sugar Man, a film that became a critical and commercial triumph and is now nominated for the best documentary feature Oscar.
+In fact, he is its director.

 Bendjelloul was born and raised in Sweden.
 His first introduction to the world of show business came at the age of 10, when he was cast in a TV series directed by his uncle.
 He went on to study at a media college, after which he began making half-hour documentary shorts for Swedish National Television that featured interviews with famous musicians.
 "I love music," he says.
 "I think it's a higher art form, in a way, than movies.
 You know, a film you see once, maybe twice.
 A song will follow you forever.
 It's a magical thing."